Omarov3000/ali/public/articles/lean_language_learning/text.md

 <div class="grid">

-First, Users add words and context to their vocabulary notebook from sources like movies.
-Then they search for and add definitions, giving less emphasis to unimportant ones by clicking the broken heart button.
+First, users add words and their context from sources such as movies to their vocabulary notebook.
+Then they search for the added words and add definitions to learn.
+Users can give lower priority to unimportant definitions by clicking the broken heart button.

-When a definition is added to users' collections, multiple types of flashcards are created.
+When a definition is added to users' collections, the system generates multiple types of flashcards.

 Main types are: